nandithakrishna9778/Basic-Calculator-UMinternship-project1/README.md

 Keyboard Input
 - Check every shortcut shown up there
-#  Design Features
-- Modern UI: Clean, dark-themed interface with gradient background
-- Color-Coded Buttons:
-- Gray: Numbers
-- Orange: Operators
-- Red: Clear
-- Green: Equals
-- Purple: Special functions
-- Hover Effects: Buttons rise slightly when you mouse over them - gives a clearer response
-- Responsive Layout: Adapts to different screen sizes
 #  Technologies Used

 - HTML5: Structure and semantic markup
-CSS3 handles styling plus brings life to elements with smooth animations - also adapts layout for different screen sizes using flexible setups
+- CSS handles styling plus brings life to elements with smooth animations - also adapts layout for different screen sizes using flexible setups
-- JavaScript (ES6): handles logic, runs calculations, also adds interactive features
+- JavaScript: handles logic, runs calculations, also adds interactive features
-#  Code Quality
-The code sticks to solid habits
-- Use words that show what the value or task does
-- Clear notes that show how things work
-- Handle errors correctly when things get weird
-- Neat code layout but also keeps things sorted properly
-- Doesn't need anything extra to work
-# Known Limitations
-- Big numbers might spill past the screen
-- Tough formulas with brackets don't work yet - might come later
-- Memory functions (M+, M-, MR, MC) not included in this version
 #  Future Enhancements
 Maybe include these extras:
 ( ) help when math gets tricky - use them to group parts so it’s clearer what goes together